Don Geronimo: Family

 Don's first wife, Freda, died on July 10, 2005, in an automobile accident on Maryland Route 90 near Ocean City, Maryland, where the Sorces had their vacation home.
 Freda was a frequent contributor to the Don and Mike Show and her spirited interaction with Don was an integral part of the program.
 Following her death, Don took a hiatus from the show until August 1, 2005, when he returned to the air with an emotional solo broadcast.

 Don married Janet Sorce on March 21, 2009, and has one son (Bart Sorce) and one daughter (Amy) from previous marriages.

 On Friday, October 22, 2010, during the Don Geronimo live stage show Don slipped and fell off the stage.
 Don suffered head trauma and was admitted to a local hospital and later transferred to ICU.

 Controversy

 In 1994, Geronimo and his then radio partner Mike O'Meara were sued for $35 million by an anonymous University of Maryland student who claimed the pair had violated her privacy and inflicted emotional distress.

-In May 2007, a Leesburg, Virginia man named Carl Grossman, who had once been a frequent caller to the Don and Mike Show, pleaded guilty to a misdemeanor charge of stalking.
-Geronimo had received a letter from the man which contained threats to Geronimo and his family.
-The judge also issued a lifetime restraining order in the case.